mephistopheles-8/atshtml/README.md

 the proof-of-concept stage.

-Inspired by Haskell libraries like `blaze`,`lucid`, etc, but different in that the HTML represenation has no associated data.
+Inspired by Haskell libraries like `blaze`,`lucid`, etc, but different in that the HTML represenation has no associated data at runtime.

 GC is not required (and neither is memory-allocation in many cases).